jotafeldmann/dra-dual-reference-array/README.md

 Use the same JS object like an array or a map.

-This is just a pattern, not a API neither a framework.
+This is just a pattern, not an API neither a framework.
 I never saw something like this before, so decided to study it.

 You got this `const field = [{ name: 'email', value: 'bla@bla.com' }]`, then you can use this `field.email`, accessing the same reference.